 Are you here for an appointment?

 Curbside appointments: Call the clinic!
 We will take your information and bring your pet inside just as soon as we have a space ready for them.
-See the detailed version of appointments below if you would like more about the process.
+See the detailed version of the appointments below if you would like to know more about the process.
 (We suggest this option if you are feeling under the weather or taking extra precautions to protect yourself or loved ones.)

 Want more details as to what we are doing, why and other info?
 Read on!

 Curbside appointment details: These appointments will begin with you making a call to us and we will come out to ask questions, take note of your concerns, and bring your pet inside.
-Once a doctor has assessed your pet, they will call you or come out to your vehicle to discuss diagnosis, possible treatment, and address your concerns.
+Once a doctor has assessed your pet, they will call you or come out to your vehicle to discuss the diagnosis, possible treatment, and address your concerns.
 For this reason, we ask that you stay in our parking lot, unless you have let the admitting Technician know otherwise.
 We do ask that if you choose to run an errand, that you return promptly, as we do have a limited amount of space in the clinic.
 At the conclusion of your discussion and any treatment, we will bring your pet out to you along with any medication your pet requires and collect payment.
 Now you are ready for your next adventure.

 Same-day admission appointments:

 When you arrive for your appointment, please remain in your vehicle and call the clinic, if you do not have a mobile phone, please inform us when scheduling or confirming your appointment.